cuthbertLab/music21/buildDoc/rst/overviewFormats.rst

 Overview: Importing File and Data Formats
 ===================================================

 Music21 can import and export a variety of musical data formats.
-Many of these formats are distributed with music21 as part of the corpus module (see :ref:`moduleCorpus.base`).
+Many examples of these formats are distributed with music21 as part of the corpus module (see :ref:`moduleCorpus.base`).

 The converter module, as well as the module function :func:`music21.converter.parse` handle importing all supported formats.
 For complete documentation on file and data formats, see :ref:`moduleConverter`.